TangDier03/tangdier03.github.io/_pages/about.md

 ## About Me

-I am a first-year PhD student in [Department of Mathematics](https://hkumath.hku.hk/web/current/pg-course.php) at **The University of Hong Kong**, supervised by Professor [Han Guangyue](https://hkumath.hku.hk/~ghan/).
+I am a first-year PhD student in [Department of Mathematics](https://hkumath.hku.hk/web/current/pg-course.php), **The University of Hong Kong**, supervised by Professor [Han Guangyue](https://hkumath.hku.hk/~ghan/).

-I obtained my Bachelor's degree in 2025 from the **TAQ Science Experimental Class in Mathematics** at **Jilin University**.
+I obtained my Bachelor's degree from the **TAQ Science Experimental Class in Mathematics** at **Jilin University** in 2025.

 ## Research Interests

 My current research focuses on:

-- Information-Theoretic Methods in AI
+- Information-Theoretic Foundations for AI
-- Machine Learning Theory and Practice
+- Statistical Machine Learning Theory and Practice
-- AI for Math and Data Science
+- Theoretical foundations for AI in scientific discovery (math & data science)

 More specific interests will be updated as my PhD study progresses.